Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 ### Quest File

-The quest is currently a binary file, Erupe server does not implement each part of the quest, it reads all file content and sends it to the client.
+The quest is currently a binary file, [Erupe](https://github.com/ZeruLight/Erupe) does not implement each part of the quest, it reads all file content and sends it to the client.

 The quest’s file name is not random, it is composed of the quest ID, in-game daytime and in-game season.
 Below is an example of how it looks: